Liberty in North Korea: Media attention

 In May 2008, Google Tech Talk hosted an event with then-Director of LinK, Adrian Hong, and the North Korean refugee and former ambassador for LiNK, Shin Dong-hyuk.

-Shin spoke of his time with the organization in his New York Times-bestselling biography, "Escape from Camp 14: One Man's Remarkable Odyssey from North Korea to Freedom in the West," written by Blaine Harden.
+Shin spoke of his time with the organization in his biography, Escape from Camp 14: One Man's Remarkable Odyssey from North Korea to Freedom in the West, written by Blaine Harden.
 In his book, he criticizes LiNK for excessively controlling his movements and appearances.

 Current President/CEO Hannah Song and Director of Research & Strategy Sokeel Park have each been hosted individually by TED.
 Joseph Kim, one of LiNK's first rescued refugees, also appeared at TED Global in June 2013.
 In a speech that reached more than one million viewers, he spoke about his life in North Korea during the famine of the 1990s, the family he lost and gained, and the power of hope.

 Adding a hard research edge to the more emotional narratives of North Korean escapees, Sokeel Park has been interviewed by major media outlets on topics regarding North Korea, and cited in The Economist.
 His writings have included "China's better route for North Korean refugees" and "Kim Jong-eun prepares balancing act" for Asia Times Online and "How to Build on Growing NKHR Interest" for Daily NK.

 In March 2019, LiNK founder Adrian Hong was identified in Spanish court documents as Adrian Hong Chang, the leader of an assault on the North Korean embassy in Madrid on February 21, 2019.
 LiNK responded to the controversy around this event with a statement to NK News: "Adrian Hong was a co-founder of Liberty in North Korea as a college student but has had no involvement with the organization for over ten years.
 We have no knowledge of his recent activities, and we have no information on the Madrid Embassy incident other than what has been published by the media."

 LiNK publishes news and analysis via its blog and Facebook page.
 In addition, financially oriented annual reports are published each year, and this financial data is confirmed by GuideStar, a third-party charity monitoring service.